|Add to your personal catalog|

 HS-200 The Great War (Variable; Yearly; 3.00 Credits; I,H,CW) This class is a social, cultural, and political history of the First World War.
 While the course will examine the different combatants and theaters of the war, we will focus on the perspective of Britain and the British Empire, as we seek to understand what it was like for soldiers and civilians to live through the war.
 No prerequisites.

-HS-201 Samurai Legends & Lives (Variable; Variable; 3.00 Credits; CA,H,I) In this course, students analyze the ways in which the mythic images of the samurai warriors of Japan have been constructed in both Japan and the West.
+HS-201 Samurai Legends & Lives (Either Semester; Variable; 3.00 Credits; CA,H,I) In this course, students analyze the ways in which the mythic images of the samurai warriors of Japan have been constructed in both Japan and the West.
 Students will read medieval Japanese war tales, administrative and legal documents, memoirs and reminiscences, puppet plays, and view films to understand how these ideas and images were created, and changed, through time.
-Prerequisites: Take EN110 or EN109.
+Prerequisites: EN110 or EN109.

 HS-204 Australia/New Zealand (Either Semester; Variable; 3.00 Credits; I,H) This course is a comparative introduction to the history of New Zealand and Australia.
 We will begin the course by studying the indigenous people of the region: Australian Aborigines in Australia and Maoris in New Zealand, before moving to think about the arrival of white settlers.
 During the semester, we will pay particular attention to the process of colonization and dispossession, race and gender relations, the search for national identity, popular culture, and politics in the two countries.